 What to Do When a Pipe Is Leaking

-We’ll give you tips on using several repair products and methods for leaky pipes, but always follow the instructions for the specific product you’re using.
-Most of these products and procedures are intended to be temporary fixes.
+We’ll give you tips on how to repair a leaking pipe using several repair products and methods for leaky pipes but always follow the instructions for the specific product you’re using.
+Most of these products and procedures are temporary fixes.
 Leaving a temporary repair in place can lead to more damage.
 Here are some other factors to think about before you begin a leaky pipe repair.

-• The repair product must work with the pipe you’re repairing.
-Below, we’ll give you tips for identifying types of pipes, but be aware that different repair products are suitable for different pipe materials, types and sizes.
+- The repair product must work with the pipe you’re repairing.
+Different repair products are suitable for different pipe materials, types and sizes.
 Pipes that supply drinking water require repair products designed for that use.
 You may see them designated for use with potable water.
 Additionally, you’ll need to make sure the repair is appropriate for the leak size and the amount of water pressure the pipe handles.

-These tips are for emergency repairs to water pipes only.
+These tips on how to fix a leaky pipe are for emergency repairs to water pipes only.
 Plumbing work should be done by a licensed professional and follow all appropriate codes, including any requirements for permits and inspections.
 If you’re uncertain about making temporary repairs or uncomfortable following the steps below, you can turn off your home water supply to minimize damage until a plumber can arrive.
 Don’t attempt repairs on gas pipes.

 Fixing a Leaking Pipe With Pipe Wrap Tape